 Influencers: Jianhao Tan, Kevin, Vincent, Ridhwan, Debbie, Tasha, Denise, Jasmine

-Jianhao Tan, a famous Singaporean YouTuber with over 4.8 million subscribers, made a short partnership video with Disney+ Singapore along with other influencers such as Kevin, Vincent, Ridhwan, Debbie, Tasha, Denise, and Jasmine.
+Jianhao Tan, a renowned Singaporean YouTuber with 4.8 million subscribers, teamed up with Disney+ Singapore and other influencers, including Kevin, Vincent, Ridhwan, Debbie, Tasha, Denise, and Jasmine, for a highly entertaining video campaign.

 7. Pantene Malaysia